CILT Level 5

-The CILT Level 5 will help develop chance of being recruitment for senior positions.
-As the demand for logistics professionals grows, carry out a CILT qualification for rapid career progression for those with the drive to succeed.
+The CILT Level 5 will help develop your chances of being recruited for senior positions.
+As the demand for logistics professionals grows, studying a CILT qualifications can assist with rapid career progression for those with the drive to succeed.

-Carrying out CILT courses provides you with an industry-recognised qualification that will allow you to stand out from your peers.
+Studying a CILT qualification provides you with an industry-recognised qualification that will allow you to stand out from your peers.

-Open your career opportunities and the possibility to get a pay rise by carrying out an internationally recognised qualification.
+Open your career opportunities and the possibility to get a pay rise by completing an internationally recognised qualification.

 CILT qualifications are rated highly by employers, having a recognised qualification on your CV will make you stand out from other job applicants.
 It will also help to push your career development at your current workplace, increasing the chance of a pay rise and promotion.

 Enrolling and completing a CILT qualification will help you pursue your career goals and get that pay rise you have wanted.
 Employers see CILT as a recognised qualification and rate it highly.

 Average course duration: 15-18 months if student can submit one assignment per month.

 For the latest course fee pricing or to talk to one of our coaches or support team members for advice on the best options for you, call us now on +44 (0)1530 686663 or email us at: firstname.lastname@example.org.

 Alternatively, you can complete our online enquiry form: